jonnonz1/nz-statute-book/acts/public/1987/auckland-airport-act-1987.md

   - **airport reserves** means the reserves as shown in the accounts for the year ending on 31 March 1986 of the joint venture for the establishment and operation of the airport constituted under the joint venture agreements and any amounts that ought properly to be treated as being of the same character which accrue immediately before the vesting day; but in any event a sum of not less than $110,000,000
   - **assets** has the same meaning as in section 29(1) of the State-Owned Enterprises Act 1986
   - **company** means the company formed and registered under section 4
-  - **constituent authority** means a local authority specified in the Schedule
+  - **constituent authority** means a local authority specified in Schedule 2
-  - **contributing percentage** in relation to a constituent authority, means the percentage specified in relation to that constituent authority in the second column of the Schedule
+  - **contributing percentage** in relation to a constituent authority, means the percentage specified in relation to that constituent authority in the second column of Schedule 2
   - **debt security** has the same meaning as in section 2(1) of the Securities Act 1978
   - **equity security** has the same meaning as in section 2(1) of the Securities Act 1978
   - **joint venture agreements** means—